Ben Franklin said, “A penny saved is two pence clear.” Take a look at these options that can help you save some pennies.

 - United States Mint – Experience making money at the source with a free, self-guided tour including a view of coining operations from 40 feet above the factory floor.
 Reservations are not required for this 45-minute tour, available to the public Monday through Friday.

 Explore the Outdoors

-- Visit the Philadelphia’s picturesque squares including Rittenhouse Square, Washington Square, Franklin Square and Logan Square.
+- Visit Philadelphia’s picturesque squares including Rittenhouse Square, Washington Square, Franklin Square and Logan Square.

 - Head to LOVE Park for one of Philadelphia’s favorite selfie spots with the LOVE statue.

-- Bike or hike in Fairmount Park, with over 270 miles of recreational trails.
+- Bike or hike in Fairmount Park.
+Philadelphia has over 270 miles of recreational trails.